mbareta/starter-app/README.md

 The project is currently built on my CircleCI account, but that can be easily changed when the project is forked.

+### Playwright in CircleCI

+In order to run Playwright tests in CircleCI, we need to run client and server so our browser can run tests.
+To be able to run client and server in the browser we need to set correct environment variables.

+That means we need to set the same variables in CircleCI as we have locally, both in client and server apps.
+Those include server's Auth0 config (client ID, secret, domain and audience), client's Auth0 config (client ID, domain and audience), .env.e2e which contains user login credentials for the app and lastly Docker credentials so our Docker image can be uploaded to Docker Hub.

 ## Caveats

 ### Registration